tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 ## Chapter 2, Sex, drugs, and rock 'n' roll - pp. 7-21

-Philosophers often contrast the experience of art with drug-induced and sexually charged experiences (and also with hedonistic experiences in general, like heavy partying, that the term 'rock 'n' roll is supposed to capture).
+Philosophers often contrast the experience of art with drug-induced and sexually charged experiences (and also with hedonistic experiences in general, like heavy partying, that the term "rock 'n' roll" is supposed to capture).

 p.
 7.